FuLagann/csharp-docs-generator/README.md

 If you would like to use your own premade template, then just place a public link to the template and the action will promptly use that template.

+## Customizing the Template

+If you would like to override and customize parts of the premade template you are using, please follow the [wiki guide on customizing the template](https://github.com/FuLagann/csharp-docs-generator/wiki/Customizing-the-Template).

 ## Creating Your Own Templates

-If you would like to create your own template, please follow the wiki guide on creating your own.
+If you would like to create your own template, please follow the [wiki guide on creating your own template](https://github.com/FuLagann/csharp-docs-generator/wiki/Creating-Your-Own-Premade-Template).

 ## License